akangelov/Quiz-Game/README.md

 A registered and succesfully logged in user can additionally create new quesition, edit questions or delete questions in the /Create Question and /Edit Question pages.

-The application is built entirely on React.js (client side) and node.js/ExpressJS/MongoDB (server side).
+The application is built entirely on React.js (client side) and node.js/ExpressJS/MongoDB (server side) and deployed on Heroku.

 ## REST API and DB